Reimbursing Retirement Contributions and Insurance Premiums (APS 005)

 Also, institutions (except the University of Texas and Texas A&M University systems, which are self-insured) must reimburse ERS a proportional share of group health insurance premiums for both active and retired employees.

 During the biennium beginning Sept.
-1, 2019, institutions shall fund a portion of the group health insurance premiums of any benefit-eligible employee from sources available in the amount of 1 percent of the employee's actual base salary.
+1, 2023, institutions shall fund a portion of the group health insurance premiums of any benefit-eligible employee from sources available in the amount of one percent of the employee’s actual base salary.

 The calculation of base salary excludes:

 - Other payments that are not part of the base salary of the benefit-eligible employee.

 These reimbursements should be made monthly per policies established by ERS.

 See Payroll Contribution for Group Health Insurance (FPP P.005) for more information.

 Government Code, Sections 825.406, 825.407; General Appropriations Act (GAA), Article IX, Section 17.03, 88th Legislature, Regular Session.

 This icon indicates information applicable to the Centralized Accounting and Payroll/Personnel System (CAPPS).

 |08/18/2023||Updated through the acts of the 88th Legislature, Regular Session|